COVID-19 Updates and Resources

 Tsunami Preparedness

 Parksville Qualicum Beach region is fortunate to be on the sheltered east coast of Vancouver Island; Tsunami Notification Zone E identified as Strait of Georgia (including the Gulf Islands), Greater Vancouver and Johnstone Strait.
 Our region is identified as low risk for tsunami with wave height anticipated to be less than two metres above normal sea levels.
 British Columbia’s coastal communities are divided into five tsunami notification zones.
-Each of the five zones are identified and shown on this map.
+Each of the five zones are identified and shown on this map(External link).

 In January, the National Tsunami Warning Center issued a tsunami advisory following a volcanic eruption in the Pacific Basin near the Tonga Islands.
 The advisory did not apply to our region but did apply to Zones A, B C and D along the coast.
-The information showing the cancelled advisory is available at this link, provided for interest.
+The information showing the cancelled advisory is available at this link(External link), provided for interest.

-Our website provides definitions for warning, advisory and watch and how best to receive alerts.
+Our website(External link) provides definitions for warning, advisory and watch and how best to receive alerts.

 COVID Information